RegExp

 true

-Character classes define sets of code points:
+Character classes also define sets of code points:

 > /^[🙂]$/u.test('🙂')